PSkinnerTech/Nextjs15-Arweave/README.md

 yarn build --no-lint
 ```

-## Client-Side Arweave Upload Implementation
+## Client-Side Turbo SDK Implementation

-This project features a fully client-side implementation for uploading files to the Arweave network directly from the browser without requiring a server component.
-Here's how it works:
+This project features a fully client-side implementation for uploading files to the Arweave network directly from the browser using ArDrive's Turbo SDK.
+The key innovation here is making the Turbo SDK work in a browser environment through specific Next.js configurations.

 ### Upload Flow

 1. **User connects wallet** - ArConnect browser extension is used for wallet connection
 2. **User selects file(s)** - Via drag & drop or file picker
 3. **Upload is initiated** - Client-side code handles the entire upload process
-4. **Transaction is created** - Using arweave-js to create an Arweave transaction
+4. **ArConnect signer is created** - Using the connected wallet
-5. **Transaction is signed** - Using the connected wallet via ArConnect
+5. **Turbo SDK client is initialized** - With the ArConnect signer
-6. **Transaction is posted** - Directly to the Arweave network
+6. **File is uploaded** - Using Turbo SDK's uploadFile method
 7. **URL is generated** - For permanent access to the uploaded file

 ```
 ┌─────────────┐     ┌─────────────┐     ┌─────────────┐     ┌─────────────┐
-│   Browser   │     │  ArConnect  │     │  arweave-js │     │   Arweave   │
+│   Browser   │     │  ArConnect  │     │  Turbo SDK  │     │   Arweave   │
-│    Client   │     │    Wallet   │     │  Library    │     │   Network   │
+│    Client   │     │    Wallet   │     │             │     │   Network   │
 └──────┬──────┘     └──────┬──────┘     └──────┬──────┘     └──────┬──────┘
        │                   │                   │                   │
        │ Connect Wallet    │                   │                   │